 Leaving Sipalay was heartbreaking.
 We could have stayed longer if time permitted.
 Due to the uncooperative weather condition, we missed some of its priced natural attractions, which made us feel that the trip was incomplete.
-Also, I will surely miss the acquaintance I made, especially the staffs of Easy Diving and Beach Resort, who had been very helpful.
+Also, I will surely miss the acquaintance I made, especially the staff of Easy Diving and Beach Resort, who had been very helpful.

 About Danjugan Island

 Danjugan Island floats three kilometers off the cost of Barangay Bulata in Cauayan, Negros Occidental.
 It measures half a kilometer on its widest point and 1.5 kilometers long.
-The island is made mostly of limestone, covered with saline water-sustaining vegetation, and dotted with white pebbly strips on its edges.
+The island is made mostly of limestone, covered with saline water-sustaining vegetation, and dotted with white, pebbly strips on its edges.

 Through the efforts of Philippine Reef and Rainforest Conservation Foundation, Inc. (PRRCFI), the island was designated as a protected marine reserve and wildlife sanctuary.
 Its sustainable programs on conservation, environmental education, livelihood, and research made the island an esteemed ecotourism destination.

 Today, the island serves as an outdoor classroom for students, a research area for conservationists, and a haven for tourist eager to experience nature at its purest.
 Please visit us with and open heart and open mind

 From Manila or from any point of the Philippines, take a flight or ferry to either Bacolod or Dumaguete City.

 From Bacolod City, hop on a bus bound for Hinoba-an, and then alight at Crossing Remollos in Barangay Bulata.
 Travel time is up to four hours and the fare will cost you ₱260.

 From Dumaguete City, board a bus to Kanbankalan City, and then transfer to a Hinoba-an or Sipalay-bound bus.
 Tell the driver to drop you off at Crossing Remollos.